Zoran Krasić: Return to parliament (2016–18)

 The Radicals returned to parliament in the 2016 election, winning twenty-two mandates.
 Krasić, who again received the fifth position on the party's list, was elected to a fifth term.
-The SNS and its allies won the election, and Krasić again served as an opposition member.
-He also led the SRS's list in Rakovica in the concurrent local elections and was elected when the list won five mandates.
+The SNS and its allies won the election, and the Radicals again served in opposition.
+Krasić also led the SRS's list in Rakovica for the concurrent 2016 local elections and was this time elected when the list won five mandates.
 He resigned his seat in the local assembly on 15 September 2016.

-At the time of his death, Krasić was a member of the committee on constitutional and legislative issues; a member of the committee on finance, state budget, and control of public spending; and a member of Serbia's parliamentary friendship groups with Iran and Israel.
+At the time of his death, Krasić was a member of the finance committee and the committee on constitutional and legislative issues, as well as a member of Serbia's parliamentary friendship groups with Iran and Israel.

 Death

 Krasić died on 12 April 2018 after a short illness.